 Assistive Tech supplies AAC bundles to NDIS participants under the Replacement Supports framework.
 We do not write recommendation letters, that is the clinician's professional responsibility.
 We can discuss bundle composition, current pricing, and how the cost comparison should be framed in your recommendation letter.

-This article reflects NDIS guidance current at time of publication.
+This article reflects NDIS guidance current at time of publication, including the framework set out in FOI 25/26-1041, released by the NDIA on 28 November 2025.
 For the most up-to-date information on Replacement Supports, refer to ndis.gov.au.
 This article does not constitute legal advice.